of graduate employers say relevant experience is essential to getting a job with them

 Science of Human Performance

-This module provides you with an understanding of the underpinning mechanisms related to human movement and performance with a strong link to practical concepts.
-You will look at neuromuscular structure and function, bioenergetics and metabolism, cardio-pulmonary function and endurance performance as well as strength and power.
+This module provides students with the underpinning mechanisms related to human movement and performance with a strong link to practical concepts.
+Students will look at neuromuscular structure and function, bioenergetics and metabolism, cardio-pulmonary function, endurance performance as well as strength and power.
 Much of this will take place in our brand new Human Performance Laboratory.
-Using a range of teaching methods, including podcasts, laboratory-based sessions, lectures and seminars, this module is designed to link components of exercise science to the field of human performance.
+Using a range of teaching methods, including podcasts, laboratory-based sessions, lectures and seminars, this module is designed link components of exercise science to the field of human performance.

-An effective strength and conditioning coach needs to go beyond understanding the science of performance.
-This module will help you to develop a range of the ‘softer’ skills required to work in the field of strength and conditioning, such as interpersonal skills, effective communication, empathy, conflict management and resolution.
+An effective Strength and Conditioning coach needs to go beyond understanding the science of performance.
+This module helps practitioners to develop a range of the softer skills required to work in the field of strength and conditioning, for example interpersonal skills, effective communication, empathy, conflict management and resolution.
 Furthermore, the module introduces the concept of reflective practice, an essential skill for the applied practitioner.

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.

-Applicants who make it through the initial selection process will be required to attend an interview, after which the evidence from the above selection procedures will be considered.
+Applicants who do not hold a related undergraduate subject will be assessed on a case by case basis by our admissions team and if necessary invited in to attend an interview with the teaching team, after which the evidence from the above selection procedures will be considered.
 Full details of this procedure will be sent to applicants who have progressed successfully to this stage.